-In the year of the election for which the committee was formed, candidate committees will follow a filing schedule that may include quarterly reports, pre-election reports, and post-election reports.
-In the two weeks before an election two different types of reports are required: (1) Contributions and Expenditures Reports; and (2) Continuing Reports of Contributions.
-An example is provided at subsection (\mathbf{C}) to illustrate pre-election reporting.
+In the year of the election for which the committee was formed, candidate committees will follow a filing schedule that may include a quarterly report, pre-election reports, and post-election reports.

+Pre-election reporting begins on the Tuesday exactly 2 weeks before the election.

-A. Pre-election Reporting: Contributions and Expenditures Reports
+A. Pre-Election Reporting: Contributions and Expenditures Reports Required of ALL Candidate Committees Formed for that Election Year.